| RFM versus LifeCycle GridsDrilling Down Newsletter #103 8/2009

 5 years worth of purchase data - should I create RF scores based on

 the last 5 years, 3 years, 2 years, 6 months?
+Our sales are quite cyclical, so

 I think the baseline should probably be at least a year, and I'm